An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Related Work

 \section{Related Work}

-Ad-hoc retrieval is a classical task in information retrieval where there is precedence of classical probabilistic models based on query likelihood~\cite{lavrenko2017relevance} and BM25~\cite{robertson_bm25_2009} proving hard to beat.
-In recent times, neural models play a significant role in ad-hoc document retrieval and reranking.
+Ad-hoc retrieval is a classical task in information retrieval where there is precedence of classical probabilistic models based on query likelihood~\citep{lavrenko2017relevance} and BM25~\citep{robertson_bm25_2009} proving hard to beat.
+In recent times, neural models have played a significant role in ad-hoc document retrieval and reranking.
 Researchers not only focused on the performance issue but also on the efficiency issues of the models.
 In this section, we give a brief description of different categories of ranking models.

-\begin{enumerate} \item \textbf{Neural Models:} In the last five years, neural models have been proposed to model semantic representations of the text~\cite{dssm13,Shen2014a,Shen2014b}, positional information~\cite{pacrr17,co_pacrr_wsdm18,pacrr_drmm_18}, local query-document interactions~\cite{Guo2016,matchpyramid16,KNRM17,Nie_ictir18,Nie_sigir_2018} or a combination of both~\cite{Mitra2017a}.
-Broadly, there are representation and interaction based models that explore query, document representations and interactions between them.
-Representation models present queries and documents in low dimensional latent feature space by passing them through deep neural networks and then compute the similarity between the vectors.
-Huang~et~al~\cite{dssm13} passed queries and documents through simple feed forward networks to get the semantic representations and measure the similarity score based on those vectors.
-Shen~et~al~\cite{Shen2014b} used CNN instead of feed forward network to capture the local context window.
-CNN is also used in many other representation based neural ranking models that rely on semantic representation of queries and documents~\cite{hu_cnn_2014,Shen2014a,qiu_cnn_qa_2015}.
-Another line of work focus on the word sequences in the queries and documents and they represent them using sequence aware models such as RNN or LSTM~\cite{hochreiter1997long}.
-LSTM is used to learn the vector representations of queries and documents and finally measure the similarities between those vectors using cosine similarities~\cite{mueller_rnn_doc_2016,palangi_lstm_doc_2016}.
-Later on, Wan~et~al~\cite{wan_lstm_doc_2016} proposed Bi-LSTM based representation of queries and documents and the final similarity is measured through a neural layer.
+\textbf{Neural Models:} Neural models bring significant changes in modeling queries and documents.
+They help in getting the semantic representations~\citep{dssm13,Shen2014a,Shen2014b}, positional information~\citep{pacrr17,co_pacrr_wsdm18,pacrr_drmm_18}, local query-document interactions~\citep{Guo2016,matchpyramid16,KNRM17,Nie_ictir18,Nie_sigir_2018} or a combination of both~\citep{Mitra2017a}.
+Broadly, there are representation and interaction based models that explore query and document representations and interactions between them.
+Representation models present queries and documents in low dimensional latent feature space by passing them through deep neural networks and then computing the similarity between the vectors.
+Huang~et~al~\citep{dssm13} passed queries and documents through simple feed forward networks to get the semantic representations and measure the similarity score based on those vectors.
+Shen~et~al~\citep{Shen2014b} used CNN instead of feed forward network to capture the local context window.
+CNN is also used in many other representation based neural ranking models that rely on semantic representation of queries and documents~\citep{hu_cnn_2014,Shen2014a,qiu_cnn_qa_2015}.
+Another line of work focuses on the word sequences in the queries and documents and they represent them using sequence aware models such as RNN or LSTM~\citep{hochreiter1997long}.
+LSTM is used to learn the vector representations of queries and documents and finally measure the similarities between those vectors using cosine similarities~\citep{mueller_rnn_doc_2016,palangi_lstm_doc_2016}.
+Later on, Wan~et~al~\citep{wan_lstm_doc_2016} proposed Bi-LSTM based representation of queries and documents, and the final similarity is measured through a neural layer.